schacon/gitbook/text/02_Git_Object_Db_Basics/0_ Git_Object_Db_Basics.markdown

 ### The SHA ###

-All the information needed to represent the history of a project is stored in files referenced by a 40-digit "object name" that looks something like this:
+All the information needed to represent the history of a project is stored in files referenced by a 40-alphanumeric characters "object name" that looks something like this:

     6ff87c4664981e4397625791c8ea3bbb5f2279a3